-This virtual event idea will allow you to maximize your event long after the live show is over.
-On-demand sessions allow attendees to tune in when it is convenient for them and catch the session replays.
-It is especially helpful for tackling time zones when hosting a global audience.
-Additionally, by keeping content available you can provide lead generation well after the event is over.
+This virtual event idea will allow you to maximize your event long after the live show.
+On-demand sessions allow attendees to tune in when convenient for them and catch the session replays, and they’re especially helpful for tackling time zones.
+They’re also great for keeping people who registered but didn’t attend tuned in and interested in your event and brand.

-The Sky’s the Limit for Your Next Online Event
+The Sky’s the Limit for Your Next Virtual Event

-- The best virtual events mirror in-person ones in many ways.
+- The best virtual events mirror in-person ones in many ways, but they’re not carbon copies of in-person experiences.
 The right virtual event tools allow you to transform many parts of in-person events into a digital environment.

-- Do your best to provide memorable experiences with entertainment and gamification, and personalize the attendee experience through session tracks and more.
+- Do your best to provide memorable experiences with entertainment and gamification and personalize the attendee experience through session tracks.

 - Make sure each of your sessions is recorded and available on-demand.
 This will allow people to access the content well after your event is live.